Brown Mpinganjira: Political career

 In 1994, Dr Hastings Kamuzu Banda was defeated and Bakili Muluzi was elected as Malawi's 2nd president.
 Brown Mpinganjira was elected as Member of Parliament for Mulanje Central and served as a Minister during Bakili's tenure and was known as his right hand man.
 In May 1994 he was appointed as the Minister of Information, Broadcasting, Post & Telecommunications.
 His notable achievement during his time in this Ministry was the introduction of a Television station, private radio stations, commencement of cellular or mobile phone in Malawi and the onset of internet services.
 In July 1997 he was appointed as Minister of Education.
-In May 1999 after winning a second term as President of Malawi, Muluzi appointed Mpinganjira as Minister of Foreign Affairs Minister of Foreign Affairs of Malawi up until Jan 2000 when he was then appointed as Minister of Transport and Public Works.
+In May 1999 after winning a second term as President of Malawi, Muluzi appointed Mpinganjira as Minister of Foreign Affairs up until Jan 2000 when he was then appointed as Minister of Transport and Public Works.
 In October 2000, Muluzi dropped Mpinganjira from his cabinet and he was arrested on charges of corruption and that he had taken a $731 bribe to offer lucrative deals to his friends when he was Minister of Education.
 Mpinganjira dismissed the charges as being politically motivated.
 He said then, that he broke with Muluzi over the latter's attempt to have the constitution changed so that he could run for a third term of office.
 Mpinganjira was acquitted of all charges as there was no evidence to support the claims.
 Mpinganjira formed his own party, the National Democratic Alliance (NDA).The party was formed on to fight the third term bill that Muluzi wanted.
 Mpinganjira and others retaliated that was not the democracy that they fought for and would not allow Muluzi to become another "life president".
 In October 2001, Mpinganjira was arrested again, this time on charges of treason.
 These charges were again dropped due to lack of evidence in April 2002.
 The bill proposing to change the constitution amendment was defeated in July 2002.
 This is one of Mpinganjira's greatest win.